Free HESI A2 Study Guide is here!

 Reading Comprehension (55 questions -50 scored + 5 pilots with 60 minutes time limit).
 The reading test questions evaluate a student’s ability to comprehend health-related reading passages.
 Students must understand word meanings, identify main themes, create logical inferences, and understand passages.

 Vocabulary and General Knowledge (55 questions – 50 scored + 5 pilots with 50 minutes time limit).
 Students are presented with various vocabulary words and expected to determine their definitions.
-Many of the vocabulary words related to health.
+Many of the vocabulary words are related to health.

 Grammar (55 questions – 50 scored + 5 pilots with 50 minutes time limit).
 Students must display their knowledge of basic grammar concepts.
 Students must show their comprehension of parts of speech, typical grammar errors, and important grammatical concepts.